Malignant Metaphor: Confronting Cancer Myths: A Memoir

 Plastic is ubiquitous in our modern lives – a $17.6 billion industry in Canada alone that makes everything from shopping bags to packaging to clothing.
 It’s made our lives much more convenient and until recently we haven’t thought much about the fact that we throw a lot of it away after just one use, let alone what happens to the plastic that finds its way into the world’s oceans.

 In Invisible Plastic, award-winning science writer Alanna Mitchell sets out on a quest to find out just what happens to plastic on the high seas.
-Her story is riveting, and essential reading for every concerned Canadian.
+The story is essential reading .

 This book was published in Canada in 2004 and in the rest of the English-speaking world in 2005, winning international praise for its easily readable style.